RPJoshL/nc-gpxedit/README.md

 - uses [Leaflet.Draw](https://github.com/Leaflet/Leaflet.draw) amazing plugin
 - uses many other Leaflet plugins like Minimap, Sidebar2, MeasureControl, MousePositionControl
 - uses JQuery
+- adds possibility to edit .gpx files directly from the "Files" app

 Any feedback will be appreciated.